Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/squaremap.md

 :::

-For more information, the download link, support Discord, wiki, and demo, visit the [Squaremap GitHub page](https://github.com/jpenilla/squaremap).
+For more information, including the download link, support Discord, wiki, and demo, visit the [Squaremap GitHub page](https://github.com/jpenilla/squaremap).